mukund-kri/challenge-tracker/README.md

 ## Description

 A small utility to check the progress of my coding challenges.
-It's not very useful for anyone else, but I'm putting it here in case someone wants to explore a cli utility written in Rust.
+It's not very useful for anyone else, but I'm putting it out there in case someone wants to explore a cli utility written in Rust.

 ## Usage